brmdias/process-automation-demo-jobs/README.md

-# demo-job-global-var
+# Process Automation Demo jobs
-This is a example of a job definition to demostrate how can Global variables be used to filter target nodes.
+This repo contains example of a job definitions to demostrate how to get the most of some Process Automation features.

+Global variables